Nurse Practitioner Salary (2026): Average Pay by State, Specialty & Experience

 ExperienceExpert-level adds ~$4K–6K over entry-level

-The gap between highest and lowest earners exceeds $80,000 annually.
+The gap between the highest and lowest earners exceeds $80,000 annually, highlighting the importance of strategic career decisions.
 Over a 30-year career, that's $2.4 million a life-changing difference.

 The good news: Unlike physicians, NPs have more geographic flexibility.
 Full practice authority in many states means you can practice where you're paid best without restrictive supervision requirements.